Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 - hoToolsRemove.ps1 (deinstall with PowerShell)

 # ToDo
-- Save SQLs when closed
-- Remember opened SQL files to reopen them after new load
 - Drag SQL file on canvas
   (seems impossible with EA, no drag and drop for ActiveX supported)